Last updated: March 8, 2026

 YOU AGREE THAT ANY DISPUTE RESOLUTION PROCEEDINGS WILL BE CONDUCTED ONLY ON AN INDIVIDUAL BASIS AND NOT IN A CLASS, CONSOLIDATED, OR REPRESENTATIVE ACTION.
 YOU WAIVE ANY RIGHT TO PARTICIPATE IN A CLASS ACTION LAWSUIT OR CLASS-WIDE ARBITRATION.

-Either party may seek injunctive or equitable relief in any court of competent jurisdiction to prevent the actual or threatened infringement or misappropriation of intellectual property rights.
+Either party may seek injunctive or equitable relief in any court of competent jurisdiction to prevent actual or threatened breach of Sections 3.4, 3.5, or 5.2, or actual or threatened infringement or misappropriation of intellectual property rights.
+For clarity, claims for breach of the confidentiality, competitive-use, or proprietary-rights provisions of these Terms are within the scope of this exception regardless of whether they are characterized as contract, trade-secret, or intellectual-property claims.

-We may suspend or terminate your access to the Service at any time, for any reason or no reason, with or without notice, including but not limited to violation of these Terms.
+Either party may terminate these Terms at any time.
+You may terminate by ceasing all use of the Service and notifying us at legal@courtrules.app.
+We may suspend or terminate your access at any time, for any reason or no reason, with or without notice, including but not limited to violation of these Terms.
 Upon termination:

 These Terms are governed by and construed in accordance with the laws of the State of New York, without regard to its conflict-of-law principles.
-To the extent litigation is permitted under these Terms, you consent to the exclusive jurisdiction of the state and federal courts located in New York County, New York.
+You irrevocably consent to the exclusive jurisdiction and venue of the federal and state courts located in New York County, New York, and waive any objection based on forum non conveniens, lack of personal jurisdiction, or improper venue.
+You agree that your acceptance of these Terms and use of the Service constitutes purposeful availment of the laws and jurisdiction of the State of New York.

 Questions about these Terms?
 Contact us at: